cds-snc/digital-canada-ca/content/en/blog/posts/from-build-first-to-users-first.md

 * Starting to plan a new service if the existing one isn’t meeting user needs and no other products available can do so
 * Mapping the priority data, design, and technology capabilities that the new service should have (the ‘minimum viable product’) to meet the user needs
-* It’s okay to run another discovery phase, or stop after Discovery if your findings show that's the best thing to do.
+* It’s okay to run another discovery phase, or stop after Discovery if your findings show that's the best thing to do

 **Alpha: test assumptions**